Cologne: State Landtag

-In the Landtag of North Rhine-Westphalia, Cologne is divided between seven constituencies.
+In the Landtag of North Rhine-Westphalia, Cologne is divided among seven constituencies.
 After the 2022 North Rhine-Westphalia state election, the composition and representation of each was as follows:

 Federal parliament

-In the Bundestag, Cologne is divided between four constituencies.
-In the 20th Bundestag, the composition and representation of each was as follows:
+In the Bundestag, Cologne is divided among four constituencies.
+In the 21st Bundestag, elected 23 February 2025, the composition and representation of each was as follows:

 Cityscape

 The inner city of Cologne was largely destroyed during World War II.
 The reconstruction of the city followed the style of the 1950s, while respecting the old layout and naming of the streets.
 Thus, the city centre today is characterized by modern architecture, with a few interspersed pre-war buildings which were reconstructed due to their historical importance.
 Some buildings of the "Wiederaufbauzeit" (era of reconstruction), for example, the opera house by Wilhelm Riphahn, are nowadays regarded as classics of modern architecture.
 Nevertheless, the uncompromising style of the Cologne Opera house and other modern buildings has remained controversial.

+The districts outside the city center consist mostly of 19th and 20th century buildings.
+Around 25% of Cologne was built before 1945.

 Green areas account for over a quarter of Cologne, which is approximately 75 m2 of public green space for every inhabitant.

 Wildlife

-The presence of animals in Cologne is generally limited to insects, small rodents, and several species of birds.
+The dominant wildlife of Cologne is insects, small rodents, and several species of birds.
 Pigeons are the most often seen animals in Cologne, although the number of birds is augmented each year by a growing population of feral exotics, most visibly parrots such as the rose-ringed parakeet.
-The sheltered climate in southeast Northrhine-Westphalia allows these birds to survive through the winter, and in some cases, they are displacing native species.
+The sheltered climate in southeast North Rhine-Westphalia allows these birds to survive through the winter, and in some cases, they are displacing native species.
 The plumage of Cologne's green parrots is highly visible even from a distance, and contrasts starkly with the otherwise muted colours of the cityscape.

+Hedgehogs, rabbits and squirrels are common in parks and the greener parts of town.
+In the outer suburbs foxes and wild boar can be seen, even during the day.